minprog-platforms/project-StevenNed123/README.md

 This makes it suitable to work with the Django webframework and make use of the models that Django provides.

 There are already a ton of idle games out there, cookie clicker, forager, melvor idle or even social games like clash of clans.
-One thing that Dwarves aims to do is add some simple social elemnts like a leaderboard, the ability to view other players dwarves and maybe the ability to trade mineral.
+One thing that Dwarves aims to do is add some simple social elements like a leaderboard, the ability to view other players dwarves and maybe the ability to trade minerals.
-On top of that Dwarves should remain a simple game, without it getting bloated by all the different options and gameplay elements.
+On top of that Dwarves should remain a simple game, without it getting bloated by a ton of different options and gameplay elements.

 The hardest parts of this project will probaply be:
 <ul>